beefoo/climate-wall-docs/_design/language.md

 ---
 layout: page
-uid: design-principles
+uid: design-language
-title: Design goals, principles, and language
+title: Design language
 ---

-## Design goals, principles, and language
+## Design language

 This page will speak to the goals and principles that will inform all design decisions for the HoPE Climate Wall.